ROG Xbox Ally: History

 Images of the device, then known under the codename "Project Kennan" (and referred to by some outlets as the "Asus ROG Ally 2", under the presumption that it was a Microsoft-branded variant of an ROG Ally successor), were leaked by the U.S. Federal Communications Commission (FCC) in May 2025 as part of its certification process.

 The device was officially unveiled during Microsoft's annual Xbox Games Showcase presentation on June 8, 2025.
 Prior to the announcement, Windows Central reported that Microsoft had allegedly cancelled a planned first-party Xbox handheld console in favor of focusing on "Project Kennan", as well as optimizations to Windows 11 to better support gaming handhelds.
 The device's marketing featured Hollow Knight: Silksong prominently; the game was available on the device upon launch.

+The handeld devices were revealed on August 20, 2025 at gamescom 2025 in Cologne, Germany.
+It was also hosted by Grand Theft Auto V character actors, Ned Luke and Shawn Fonteno at the ROG booth.